 Alex graduated from Morningside College with a Bachelor of Arts in English.
 He formerly worked at an alternative school in South Sioux City, NE as a para-educator.
 While there, he developed a language program to help students develop their language skills.
 He has a passion for working with people of all ages and plans to continue his education at the University of South Dakota to pursue a master’s degree in School Counseling.

 Registered Behavior Technician

 Trudy has a bachelor of arts from Morningside College.
 She previously worked for Mid-Step Services as a QMRP at Parkview Homes.
 She has spent the last few years working in the Sioux City Schools at both the elementary and middle school levels with children with autism spectrum disorder.
 Trudy joined the Pier Center in February 2015, and her excitement about employing behavior analysis to help clients reach their fullest potential beams forth from her humor and smile.

 Eric is a current master’s student through West Virginia University’s Online Multi-Categorical Special Education 5-Adult Program.
 Through his coursework he will also be graduating with an autism endorsement.
-Eric works part-time with the Pier Center and is currently getting field experience through Sioux City Schools.
+Eric works full-time at the Pier Center and is also currently getting field experience through Sioux City Schools.
 From his experience and training on behavioral strategies at the Pier Center, Eric believes that he will be even more prepared to begin his career in the field of special education.